Linaro/OpenCSD/decoder/docs/test_progs.md

 If filtered differences are found, the script writes unified diff files beside the current run output using the form `<test_name>.ppl.diff`.
-The result comparison report lists each test name with its filtered diff count, and returns a non-zero status if differences or comparison setup issues are found.
+The result comparison report lists each `suite:test` name with its filtered diff count, and returns a non-zero status if differences or comparison setup issues are found.
 Use `--diff-verbose` to also print the unified diffs to stdout.